 An electronic signature — as verified by the Elections Committee — shall be acceptable on any petition for removal of a Director.

 2. No such petition may involve more than one (1) Director of the Corporation.
 Upon verification of the signatures presented on the petition by the Election Committee, the Election Committee shall schedule and hold a recall election within thirty (30) days.
-Ballots for a recall election shall be sent to the Active Members.
+Ballots for a recall election shall be sent to the Full Members.

-3. Notwithstanding the procedure set forth above, in the event the circulated and verified petition for removal of a Director contains the signatures of a majority of the Active Members, the Director shall be removed immediately without appeal, and without the necessity of a recall election.
+3. Notwithstanding the procedure set forth above, in the event the circulated and verified petition for removal of a Director contains the signatures of a majority of the Full Members, the Director shall be removed immediately without appeal, and without the necessity of a recall election.

 6. Filling Vacancies